LirongWu/MAPE-PPI/README.md

 ### Pre-training on additional data, Inference on SHS27k/SHS148k/STRING

-To pre-train with customized protein sequence-structure pairs (e.g., CATH or AlphaFoldDB datasets), please refer to the following steps:
+To pre-train with customized data (e.g., CATH or AlphaFoldDB datasets), please refer to the following steps:

 (1) Download additional pre-training data (including their PDF files) from the official website.

-(2) Pre-process PDB files for all pre-training data as done in `./raw_data/data_process.py` and transform into three files:
+(2) Pre-process pre-training PDB files as done in `./raw_data/data_process.py` and transform into three files:

 * `protein.nodes.pretrain_data.pt`
 * `protein.rball.edges.pretrain_data.npy`